The basics of encryption

 gpg2 --import john.asc

 To see a list of contacts whose public keys you have imported, as well as any keys that you have created for yourself, run the following command.

 To see a list of your own private keys, run the following command.

 Using a public key's fingerprints

 You will want to make sure that the public keys you have belong to the people you think they do.
 Checking the validity of your public keys can be tricky.
 The easiest way is to import the key in question and then verify it by talking to its owner face-to-face or by phone.

 Of course, reading aloud the many lines of random characters that a key is composed of would take a lot of time and leave room for making errors.
 Instead, you can verify the fingerprint which is a much shorter representation of a public key.

 To see a list of fingerprints for all public keys that you have imported, run the following command.

-Encrypt a message and send it
+Encrypt a message

 Create a text file with your preferred text editor and save it.
 Back in the terminal, navigate to where you saved the file.
 Run the following command, replacing "email@example.com" with that of your recipient and "message.txt" with the name of the file you created.